Reviews You Can Rely On

 Surprisingly, the Rokform Sport Series performed relatively poorly because the velcro strap could not be tightened enough to stop the mount from shifting on the bike.

 The worst-performing mounts in this metric are the Roam Universal and the Lamicall.
 These mounts tighten with a screw and thus can easily loosen.
-Also, these mounts are the clunkiest and more prone to vibrations.
-These are potential issues because it makes it possible for the mounts to loosen and flip upside down, causing you to lose your phone.
+Also, these mounts are the clunkiest and most prone to vibrations.
+These are potential issues because they can cause the mounts to loosen and flip upside down, leading to you losing your phone.
 We do not recommend these designs if you are riding on bumpy terrain.

 Ease of Setup and Transfer